Liam-E2/PhishNB/README.md

 Naive Bayes for Phish Reviews

-This notebook originally run on kaggle; https://www.kaggle.com/liame2/nltk-naive-bayes Shows knowledge of NLP preprocessing techniques (including tokenizing, POS tagging, lemmatizing, etc.) and Naive Bayes classification for natural language situations.
+This notebook originally run on kaggle; https://www.kaggle.com/liame2/nltk-naive-bayes Demonstrates some popular NLP preprocessing techniques (including tokenizing, POS tagging, lemmatizing, etc.) and a simple implementation of a Naive Bayes classifier to predict whether a show will have a high or low rating based on a review of the show.